chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 ]

 ```
 In such cases, the last `FROM` section from the Dockerfile is the one that composes the final image.
-That's why in our case it only adds two layers on top of the base `ruby:latest` image, containing the two `COPY` commands we use to copy the application files and its dependencies to the final image.
+That's why in our case it only adds two layers on top of the base `cgr.dev/chainguard/ruby:latest` image, containing the two `COPY` commands we use to copy the application files and its dependencies to the final image.

-It's worth highlighting that nothing is carried from one stage to the other unless you copy it.
-That facilitates creating a slim final image with only what's necessary to execute the application.
+It's worth highlighting that no code or data is carried from one stage to the other unless you use a `COPY` command to explicitly copy it.
+This approach facilitates creating a slim final image with only what's absolutely necessary to execute the application.
+Using a multi-stage build like this, without shell tools and interactive language interpreters built in also makes your final image more secure.

 ## Advanced Usage